Regime-Switching Density Forecasts Using Economists' Scenarios: Empirical application: U.S. GDP growth

 In the five vague views, all priors on the intercepts are centered on 0 and have a variance of 1 percentage point, while the priors on the autoregressive coefficients are centered on 0.5 for the first lag, on 0 for the higher-order lags, and have a variance of 1.
-The combination of these assumptions imply a large prior variance on the regime-specific means of the GDP growth rate.
-In the Fed-based views, the priors for both $\beta$ and $\alpha$ are strongly informative, so as to ensure that the regime-specific means are tightly centered on the stress test values, based on equation \eqref{eq:fed_match}.
+Taken jointly, these assumptions imply a large prior variance on the regime-specific means of the GDP growth rate.
+Conversely, in the Fed-based views, the priors for both $\beta$ and $\alpha$ are strongly informative, so as to ensure that the regime-specific means are tightly centered on the stress test values.
 In particular, both priors are assumed to have minimal variance, equal to $ 10^{-5}$.
-For the autoregressive coefficients $\alpha$, the prior mean is assumed to be 0.9 for the first lag and 0 for higher-order lags, as in the previous example.
+For the autoregressive coefficients $\alpha$, the prior mean is assumed to be 0.9 for the first lag and 0 for higher-order lags, as mentioned in the previous example.

 No strong assumption is made regarding the regime-switching error variance $\sigma_k^{2}$.
-Instead, a diffuse hierarchical prior is assumed for all views.
-Specifically, a Gamma hyper-prior is defined for $C_0$:\footnote{Accordingly, the independence prior of the MSAR model becomes:
+Instead, a diffuse hierarchical prior is assumed in all views.\footnote{ Specifically, a Gamma hyper-prior is defined for $C_0$: